Requirements and limitations

 -

 No token refresh: The Okta Privileged Access token isn't refreshable.
-If the access token expires, the workload must fully re-authenticate by submitting a new JWT.
+If the access token expires, the workload must fully re-authenticate by submitting a new JWT (for JWT connections) or API key (for API key connections).

 -

-No specific revocation: You can't revoke an individual access token.
+No specific token revocation: You can't revoke an individual access token.
 Setting a workload connection to inactive prevents new tokens from being issued.
 If the connection is activated again, the previously issued tokens will still work.
+For API keys, you can revoke individual API keys to prevent that key from being used to create new tokens.

 -